leo-hoet/pymoo-demos/README.md

 ## Benchmark comparison

-All the benchmarks are done using [hyperfine](https://lib.rs/crates/hyperfine) with the parameters returned by `params_100r_140c()`
+All the benchmarks are done using [hyperfine](https://lib.rs/crates/hyperfine) and [kernprof](https://github.com/pyutils/line_profiler) with the parameters returned by `params_100r_140c()`

 ### One to one translation from MILP NRP